johann-solo/oliveandmango.github.io/site/content/blog/2018-04-27-spanakopizza.md

 * 1 tbsp of olive oil
 * 4 cups fresh baby spinach chopped or 2 cups frozen spinach water squeezed out of it
-* 3 whole green onions cleaned and chopped green an white parts included
+* 3 whole green onions cleaned and chopped green and white parts included
 * 1 tsp lemon juice and zest of &frac12; a lemon
 * 1 teaspoon dried oregano
 * salt and pepper
-&frac14; cup fresh dill (can also mix with fresh organo or fresh mint as well)
+&frac14; cup fresh dill (can also mix with fresh oregano or fresh mint as well)

 __For the rest of the topping__